Shubham-Kumar-2000/protocol-registry/README.md

     protocol: 'testproto',
     command: commands,
-    terminal: true // Terminal is set to false script:true // This will save your commands in a script file and execute it when the protocol is hit.
+    terminal: true // Terminal is set to false
+    script: true // This will save your commands in a script file and execute it when the protocol is hit.
 },(err)=>{
     if(err){
         // do something